7 Ways to Increase Your Proficiency of Learning in Classrooms

 - Assessing students informally

 Proficiency needs to be evaluated daily.
 The pedagogy will have to change according to the results.
 However, standardised exams alone cannot paint the perfect picture of a student’s knowledge.
-This is where informal assessment becomes important and directly helps in encouraging proficiency-based learning in the classrooms.
+This is where informal assessment becomes important and directly helps in encouraging proficiency-based learning in the top schools in Gurgaon.
 Informal assessments can take many forms.
 Starting from having a discussion on how a student is struggling to noticing the type of questions he/she is asking in class.
 Taking notes of these can shape the academic path the student is placed on next.

 - Diversifying knowledge sources